 To store the output for late arriving orders, you can write it to a destination file or use that data further in the dataflow.

-This concludes using the Tree Transformation in Astera Centerprise.
+This concludes using the Tree Transform transformation object in Astera Centerprise.